mvalles/data-structures/README.md

 [Stack]: Documentation/Stack.md

-Swift **DataStructures** uses the same modularization approach as [**Swift Numerics**](https://github.com/apple/swift-numerics): it provides a standalone module for each thematic group of data structures it implements.
+Swift **DataStructures** provides a standalone module for each thematic group of data structures it implements.
 For instance, if you only need a `Stack` type, you can pull in only that by importing `StackModule`.

 However, there is also a top-level `DataStructures` module that gives you every data structure with a single import statement: